th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 date: 2021-03-20
 title: "How does Ouroboros relate to RINA, the Recursive InterNetwork Architecture?"
 linkTitle: "Is Ouroboros RINA?"
-description: "TL;DR: Ouroboros isn't RINA."
+description: "A brief history of Ouroboros"
 author: Dimitri Staessens
 ---